gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

 And that will do the trick!
-Now, back to our usage example of `magic_call`:
+We have the first call that generate an index sequence and call the functoin that invokes the lambda with both parameter sets.
+Now, for a use case like this one:
 ```c++
 magic_call(
     [](SomeType1, SomeType2, int, double, auto&&, auto&&  ) {},
        /*magic*/  /*magic*/  4,   5.4,    "str1", "str2"sv
 );
 ```
 The implementation will expand to this code (pseudo template expansion):
 ```c++
 template<>